USDA-ARS-GBRU/Cotton_CUPA-CURE_UnknownGenes/README.md

 #### Detailed Usage

-* It is important to note that a genomes annotation file may differ from the cotton genomes analyzed.
+* It is important to note that a genomes annotation file may differ depending on the cotton genomes analyzed.
 Where that is the case the column or key words being searched must be adjusted.
 * This can be done by editing the [##] in order to adjust the columns being searched.
 * An additional command is provided at the bottom of the code document detailing a use case where only the first 12 columns are being searched.